gitpod-io/leeway/README.md

 ### Vulnerability Scanning

-When `scanCVE` is enabled, Leeway scans the generated SBOMs for vulnerabilities using [Grype](https://github.com/anchore/grype).
+When `scanVulnerabilities` is enabled, Leeway scans the generated SBOMs for vulnerabilities using [Grype](https://github.com/anchore/grype).
 The scan results are written to the build directory in multiple formats:

 - `vulnerabilities.txt` - Human-readable table format
 - `vulnerabilities.json` - Detailed JSON format